-Will it doom your otherwise perfect application to the great round file in cyberspace, putting the kabosh on years of effort and nixing your attempt to walk through the hallowed halls of your favored institution?
+Will that lonely typo doom your otherwise perfect application to the great round file in cyberspace, putting the kibosh on years of effort and nixing your attempt to walk through the hallowed halls of your favored institution?

-You have cause for worry if you find any of the following after you have hit SUBMIT or put the envelope in the mailbox:
+You do have cause for worry if you find any of the following after you have hit SUBMIT:

-1. You find several typos or mistakes.
+- You find several typos or mistakes.
 Now you have a problem.
-If the readers see a lot of mistakes they will assume you are careless and sloppy.
+If the readers see a lot of mistakes, they will assume you are careless and sloppy.
 Not exactly the impression you are aiming for, and one that will definitely hurt you.

-2. Your typo changes the meaning.
+- Your typo changes the meaning.
 For example, a client years ago submitted a draft to me in which he wrote, “Through research I exorcised my mind… ” I have never forgotten this one because I almost fell off my chair laughing.
 He meant “exercised.”
 If this only happens once, I don’t think it would necessarily be fatal, but you don’t want to be remembered for rib-splitting typos either.
-In his case, I just had a good laugh and it was never submitted.
+In his case, I just had a good laugh, and it was never submitted.
 Needless to say, the money he invested in Accepted’s review paid off with that one correction.